I am so excited about spring — I can’t wait to get out there in the sun, soak up some Vitamin D and enjoy the brighter side of Mother Nature.

 The sun is upon us so get planting!
 Try a little experiment.
 Teach your kids the word ‘photosynthesis’ Kids LOVE learning big words like that and they can learn the basics of what it means too!

 Mung beans are great for planting as they sprout quickly.
 You can plant them in plastic cups with soil or just moist cotton wool.
+Big W Catalogue can offer you various departments with visuals that are useful for any customer.
 Try popping one in your garage or a dark cupboard and one in the direct sunlight.
 Wait a week and ‘bingo!’
 A simple definition of photosynthesis is born – “Plants need the sun to make food”.

 Apart from the last one, these activities can be done from baby through to primary-school aged child.
 Sure, you might be doing most of the work on some of them but who would’ve thought, mushing paint together and checking out baby animals could be so much fun!